turris-cz/user-docs/docs/geek/tos3-migration.md

 This is just false warning but just to be sure check that you have `turris1x-btrfs` package installed in our system before reboot if you are running from Btrfs microSD card.

-##### Opkg can't update repositories index after migration
-OpenWrt introduced a new concept for packages called "Alternatives".
-The reason for Opkg failure is that an appropriate alternative is not selected after migration.
-This can affect also other tools but `wget` is the most profound one.

-Solution is to run `update_alternatives.sh` command after migration completes.

 ##### Transmission and other services are disabled
 Some services, such as transmission, can be disabled during migration and not